Rhodiola Rosea is a high-altitude plant that is commonly used in dietary supplements and nootropics for improved mood and mental stamina.

 This seems to be a less common effect you might experience with a Rhodiola supplement, and I couldn’t find clear scientific study results on this.

-This could also be an interaction with other similar supplements, as Rhodiola is often combined in a larger formula of herbs, vitamins, and amino acids.
+This could also interact with similar supplements, as Rhodiola is often combined in a larger formula of herbs, vitamins, and amino acids.

 Is There a Safe Dosage?